garmenz/ECE143_final_proj/README.md

         + Plots a odometer vs price graph util.py
-        + Contains helper functions to run the backend Front_End.ipynb
+        + Contains helper functions to run the backend Distributions.py
-        + Contains the dashboard for the recommendation system Distributions.py
+        + Contains the plots for popularity charts worst_best_bar_charts.py
-        + Contains the plots for popularity charts
+        + Contains the plotting method for evaluating a certain number of best and worst cars for each manufacturer
 ## Modules
     ipywidgets
     IPython.display